szczyglis-dev/py-gpt/README.md

 - `Use native API function calls`: Use API function calls to run commands from plugins instead of using command prompts - Autonomous agent mode only, default: False

+- `Use Responses API in Agent mode`: Use Responses API instead of ChatCompletions API in Agent (autonomous) mode.
+OpenAI models only.
+Default: False

 **Experts**

 - `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, llama_index, etc.).
 Default: chat.